Equation Discovery with Bayesian Spike-and-Slab Priors and Efficient Kernels: Introduction

-There have been several approaches for equation discovery, including: Sparse Identification of Nonlinear Dynamics (SINDy)~\citep{brunton2016discovering} and extensions~\citep{rudy2017data,schaeffer2017learning,zhang2020data,lagergren2020learning}; physics-informed neural networks (PINNs)~\citep{raissi2019physics} with $L_1$ regularization~\citep{berg2019data,both2021deepmod}; PINN using alternating direction optimization to identify equation operators for symbolic regression (PINN-SR)~\citep{chen2021physics}; and the most recent work~\citep{sun2022bayesian} that conducts Bayesian spline learning (BSL) to estimate the target function and uses a relevant vector machine~\citep{tipping2001sparse} to select the candidate~operators.
+There have been several approaches for equation discovery, including: Sparse Identification of Nonlinear Dynamics (SINDy)~\citep{brunton2016discovering} and extensions~\citep{rudy2017data,schaeffer2017learning,zhang2020data,lagergren2020learning}; physics-informed neural networks (PINNs)~\citep{raissi2019physics} with $L_1$ regularization~\citep{berg2019data,both2021deepmod}; PINN using alternating direction optimization to identify equation operators for symbolic regression (PINN-SR)~\citep{chen2021physics}; and the recent work~\citep{sun2022bayesian} that uses Bayesian spline learning (BSL) to estimate the target function and relevant vector machine~\citep{tipping2001sparse} to select the candidate operators.

 Despite the promising successes, the existing methods still have challenges with data sparsity and noise.
 In addition, for practical usage, they often lack uncertainty calibration and/or are costly in training.
-For example, SINDy uses numerical differentiation to evaluate the derivatives of candidate operators, and it can easily fail on sparsely sampled data.
-While PINN-based approaches avoid numerical differentiation by using neural networks (NNs) to approximate the target function, they need a careful choice of the network architectures and tedious tuning of many hyperparameters, and they have by-now well-known failure modes~\citep{krishnapriyan2021characterizing}.
-Applying differentiation operators on NNs further complicates the loss and makes the training expensive~\citep{krishnapriyan2021characterizing,mojgani2022lagrangian}.
-Nonetheless, PINN-based methods typically underperform in ODE discovery tasks~\citep{sun2022bayesian}.
+For example, SINDy uses numerical differentiation to evaluate the derivatives of candidate operators, and can easily fail on sparsely sampled data.
+While PINN-based approaches avoid numerical differentiation by using neural networks (NNs) to approximate the target function, they need a careful choice of the network architectures and tedious tuning of many hyperparameters.
+Applying differentiation operators on NNs further complicates the loss and makes the training expensive~\citep{krishnapriyan2021characterizing,mojgani2022lagrangian, du2023neural}.
+Further, PINN-based methods typically underperform in ODE discovery tasks~\citep{sun2022bayesian}.
 In addition, both the SINDy and PINN methods lack uncertainty quantification of the learned equations.
 Although the most recent BSL method comes with uncertainty estimation, it is quite costly to learn the spline coefficients, especially in higher dimensions.